icatproject-contrib/-icat.deleter/README.md

 # Datafile Deleter

-Takes a file containing one file path per line and delete the corresponding DataFile entities from ICAT
+Takes a file containing one file path per line and delete the corresponding DataFile entities from ICAT.
+Depends on the python 'requests' library.

 ## Usage
 ```